jgault87/react-blog/README.md

 ## Description

- This is my personal portfolio site with my personal information with links to my resume/ networking and current projects showcase.
+ This is my personal portfolio site and first venture into using react.
+This react application showcases links to my resume, projects, skill-set and focus.
-  This website is built and will be maintained with responsive web design in min using react hooks/props
+  This website is built and will be maintained with responsive web design and mobile-first focus.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)